Outgoing Queen's Students

 In all cases, planning and preparation will help you make the most of your experience.
 Queen's has extensive programs and policies in place to ensure that members of the Queen's community are well-informed and well-supported when travelling abroad on Queen's-sanctioned activities:

-All images courtesy 2012 and 2013 QUIC Photo Contest and the individual photographers.
+All winning images courtesy 2013, 2014 and 2015 QUIC Photo Contest and the individual photographers.

 Please note: Some images have been cropped slightly to fit the format